rgl/terraform-ansible-azure-vagrant/README.md

 ## Usage

-Install Hyper-V in your local machine.
+If you are using Hyper-V, [configure Hyper-V in your local machine](https://github.com/rgl/windows-vagrant#hyper-v-usage) and start the vagrant environment.

-[Configure Hyper-V in your local machine](https://github.com/rgl/windows-vagrant#hyper-v-usage) and start the vagrant environment.
+If you are using libvirt, you should already known what to do.

 Enter the created vagrant environment and play with the example terraform project: